Hello and welcome to my article about Anthony Robbin’s success secrets and quotes straight from his words.

 The outcome.
-I want to make sure Tom understands the…?
-The purpose, the why and the action.”
+Do I want to make sure Tom understands the…?
+The purpose, the why, and the action.”

 “I might say to Tom, ‘If you can get this done without this action or better action, go for it, baby, and I want to talk to you on this date.
 We have to promise that we’re going to check in before it’s needed, so there are no surprises.
 If you’re having problems, Tom, come back to me because we’re partners on this.’
 That, I call ‘leverage.’”

 “You know what I do when I have no time?
 There is time.
 I just have to leverage it.
 Do you know what I’m saying?
 You say, ‘I have no one to leverage it, too.’
 Shane, over here, right?
 I have all the stuff he wants to do; can’t leverage it.
 Shane’s answer was to hire somebody.
 Then he thinks about what it’s going to take, and goes, ‘$125,000, I can’t do that now.’
 He’s getting caught up in one way to get the outcome.
 Leverage.
 He goes through his list, and goes, What if I got someone to do 20% of this stuff?
 I could spend 20 grand to get that much freedom.
 I could pay for it times 10.
 ‘Hmm.’”